-Earlier this month I published an article about how Microsoft’s Dynamics 365, which Microsoft rolled out in late 2016, is perfect for small-to-medium sized businesses.
+Earlier this month I published an article about how Microsoft’s Dynamics 365, which Microsoft rolled out in late 2016, is perfect for small businesses (1-500 employees).
 For the uninitiated, Dynamics 365 combines both Microsoft’s ERP and CRM products under the same roof, and for the first time ever, budget-conscious businesses won’t have to choose one over the other.
-Because of this, Dynamics 365 is a game changer in the CRM and ERP space.
+Because of this, Dynamics 365 is a game-changer in the CRM and ERP space.
 I also wrote a new Guide to Choosing a New AMS/CRM for Your Association.

 In this article, I zoom out a bit and talk about why every business and organization should make the jump from their on-premise CRM system to Microsoft’s latest cloud solution – Dynamics 365.
 Here are my top five reasons:

 At first glance, the pricing for Dynamics 365 might not seem like a great deal.
 A license for Dynamics CRM is $65 per user per month while Dynamics 365 costs $115 per user per month.
 Yes, that’s a $50 increase, but Microsoft has added a new “team member” license at a much lower cost of only $10 per user per month.

 What is a team member license?
-It gives read-only access to everything inside CRM and complete access to what many would consider the core entities — contacts, accounts, activities and notes.
+It gives read-only access to everything inside CRM and complete access to what many would consider the core entities — contacts, accounts, activities, and notes.
 In my experience, this covers many of the users that may have previously used the higher-priced licenses.
 Most of your employees will only need to view data and track activities, and you can save the full-priced licenses for your sales and customer services teams.
-Let me give you a hypothetical scenario: If you have 50 users today using professional licenses, but only 20 of them really need the full access and the other 30 could get away with team member license, you could save $7,800 per year.
+Let me give you a hypothetical scenario: If you have 50 users today using professional licenses, but only 20 of them really need full access and the other 30 could get away with a team member license, you could save $7,800 per year.

 Improved Outlook experience